Images | Particulars | More about | Background and history

 What a fabulous boat!
 I have done 5 races and have had 2 first place wins, a second and a fourth.
 Surprisingly have been able to come out in front of a number of paddlers that are 1/3 my age. [...]
 I can't take all of the credit for my success and have to thank you for a design that has exceeded my expectations.
 I am truly amazed at the speed/stability ratio.
 I know that given the dimensions of this surfski, it can't possibly be as fast as many of the elite level boats on the market.
 The fact that it is fast for its length and beam can partially be attributed to its linear stability curve.
 I am able to apply full power in this boat and that is not always the case for me in "faster", tippier boats. [...]
 I have been in some reasonable sized "bumps" and have occasionally had the bow dip under, but not too far. [...]
 The boat has attracted more attention than I ever imagined.
 The lines that you drew create a beautiful sight when they come to life in wood.

-So here it is, finally after six years, a wood strip surfski!
-It is, of course, a much better surfski than the one I started drawing back then – I have learned a lot in those years, the surfski concept has evolved and the market has grown.
-It is designed as an intermediate ski – not an elite ski nor a beginners ski (even if it will be well within reach of the ambitious beginner as well).
-It can be built with an under-the-hull rudder for racing/exercise or an aft-mounted rudder and hatches for touring.
+It can be built with an under-the-hull rudder (the most efficient version) for racing/exercise or an aft-mounted rudder and hatches for touring.
 The dimensions are 608x48 cm and the length can be adjusted as usual during setup, with advice on the plans for hulls between 576 and 640 cm.
 The surfski hull is easy to build due to clean, harmonious lines.
-The cockpit structure may seem complicated to build, but three suggested methods are indicated on the plans: strip, foam or carbon/fiberglass and a general shape is drawn as a good starting point for individual adjustments.
+The cockpit structure may seem complicated, but three different methods are indicated on the plans: strip, foam or carbon/fiberglass and a general shape is drawn as a good starting point for individual adjustments.

 A shorter and wider version will be available later – in about six years... (just joking ;-)